What are Family Violence Intervention Programs?

 According to O.C.G.A.
 19-13-16(a): A court, in addition to imposing any penalty provided by law, when sentencing a defendant or revoking a defendant’s probation for an offense involving family violence, or when imposing a protective order against family violence, shall order the defendant to participate in an family violence intervention program…unless the court determines and states on the record why participation in such a program is not appropriate.

 The Commission and the Council of Superior Court Judges’ Committee on Family Law are exploring protocols for tracking compliance with the FVIP provision in a civil order.
-Promising solutions that are being tried locally include: Judicial compliance hearings; a Court Officer and the FVIP track attendance and the Officer notifies a volunteer lawyer of noncompliance, and the volunteer lawyer brings contempt; and, a Community-based Advocate and FVIP track attendance and the Assistant DA brings contempt for noncompliance.
+Promising solutions that are being tried locally include: Judicial compliance hearings; a Court Officer and the FVIP track attendance and the Officer notifies a volunteer lawyer of noncompliance, and the volunteer lawyer brings contempt; and, a Community-based Advocate and FVIP track attendance and the Assistant District Attorney brings contempt for noncompliance.

 Certified FVIPs are charged with prioritizing victim safety and participant accountability.
-Safety features include victim contact by advocates trained in safety planning, compliance and termination notifications sent to courts and probations, and curriculum requirements based on national best practices to minimize victim blaming and to maximize offender accountability.
+Safety features include victim contact by advocates trained in safety planning, compliance and termination notifications sent to courts and probation, and curriculum requirements based on national best practices to minimize victim blaming and to maximize offender accountability.

 Most research tells us that participants who complete FVIPs are less likely to commit new acts of violence or to violate restraining orders.
 Several studies show that FVIPs reduce recidivism by 36-85% (Dutton, 1986; Edleson & Grusznski, 1988; Tolman & Bennett, 1990; Gondolf, 1997; Gondolf, 1999).
 Still, despite some promising signs, recidivism rates are high and FVIPs cannot guarantee safety for victims.
 GCFV can e-mail you copies of recent research about FVIPs.